Dhaval26/NVO_OpenStack_Lab/README.md

 ### Objective 1: Openstack Overview (Dhaval)

-1. Explain the following components of OpenStack -
+1. Explain the following components of OpenStack:

     a.
 Nova:
     Nova component is for provisioning compute instances and supporting the creation of virtual machines, bare metal servers, and limited support of containers.